 Any amounts payable to Novogen under the above annual payments will be reduced for amounts paid under the first lump sum license fee referred to in (1) above.
-For the year ended June 30, 2003, \$500,000 has been included as license fee expense in the consolidated statements of operations.
+For the year ended June 30, 2003 and the quarter ended September 30, 2003, \$500,000 and \$246,000 (unaudited), respectively, has been included as license fee expense in the consolidated statements of operations.